Logo preload

 To circumvent these challenges entirely, leading digital field service and data collection platforms deploy tech-forward checklists, accessible mobile apps, cloud-connected data, and insight-driving performance dashboards to automate and scale SOPs.
 Here are a few of the ways that digital SOPs and automated workflows help improve safety, quality, and consistency.

-Easily onboard new workers.
 No matter the task, digital checklists quickly onboard new staff to required standards, regardless of their experience.
-Supervisors can create customized SOP checklists for new hires using dropdown menus with step-by-step instructions and, following that, go beyond checklists with easy-to-use picklists, photos, and references.
-By only showing the steps needed based on current conditions, your field teams avoid confusion and get the job done right every time, which improves their confidence in their job — and your confidence in their work.
+Supervisors can craft customized SOP checklists for new hires using dropdown menus that feature step-by-step instructions.
+Following that, they can enhance these checklists with picklists, photos, and references, making them more comprehensive.

 SOP: Super Operating Platform